RokerHRO/gar/README.md

 #### zip – for ZIP files, JAR archives, office files, too (Open Document and Microsoft's OOXML)
 * The files in the ZIP file are stored as "chapters" in the gar file, in the same order as in he original ZIP file.
 * Same data can be compressed differently by different ZIP encoders and not all ZIP metadata are represented exactly in gar, so **this codec is no reversible!**
-* Nested ZIP files (ZIP file containing another ZIP file) shall be stored in a "flattened" way to avoid double-encoding of the content of the inner ZIP file:
+* Nested ZIP files (ZIP file containing another ZIP file) shall be stored in a "flattened" way to avoid double-encoding of the content of the inner ZIP file.
+The files are linked to their ZIP container via "id" and "parent":

 ```
     outer.zip